VEP RFID Registration: How to Register VEP for Singapore Car (2026 Guide)

 4. Verify VEP Status

 Ensure your status shows Active before entering Malaysia.
 Print or save your confirmation.
-If your status is still pending, enforcement officers may accept proof of registration — but it is risky.
+If your status is still pending, bring the proof, but do not assume it will be accepted for regular holiday travel.

 🔔 Coming 1 Jan 2027: Singapore VEP Fee Changes